 Fixing a Derogatory Credit on Your Report

-A derogatory credit item is the result of having negative information on your credit report.
+A derogatory credit item is a result of having negative information on your credit report.
 Negative items like previous delinquency, high balances, or other items show you’re a potential risk if you borrow more money.
 This negative information is added to your credit report by the creditors you have accounts with or through public records you have on file with the local or state court.

 Because your credit score is calculated based on the information in your credit report, derogatory credit items can hurt your credit score.
 Many credit score providers, like myFICO and Credit Karma, will give you personalized information about the items that are affecting your credit score.